-Clostridioides difficile (formerly known as Clostridium difficile) is a bacterium which produces spores that are resistant to air, drying and heat.
-The spores survive in the environment and are the main route of spreading the Clostridioides difficile (C. difficile).
+Clostridioides difficile (formerly known as Clostridium difficile) is a bacteria which produces spores.
+Clostridioides difficile (C. difficile) spores are a dormant form of the bacteria that are resistant to air, drying and heat.
+The spores can survive in the environment for months and even years and can be spread following contact then ingested (swallowed).